 HHF expects the applicant’s institution, in authorizing expenditures for the research project, will follow the budget approved within the application.

 Budget Deviation: Any budget deviation during the program year requires an updated budget and justification of change.
 A revised budget and justification of changes, as well as the approval from the Institution, should be provided to HHF.
 A letter from the Primary Investigator (PI) should also be provided to HHF explaining the changes between budgeted categories with justification for these changes.
 Any proposed change in the direction of the project must first receive written approval from HHF.
 All obligations of grant funds must be incurred within the project year unless otherwise granted by HHF.

 F. Publications & Publicity

-- When a project is awarded, HHF has the right to publish its abstract and results, when available, on its website, in its Annual Report, and through other public information vehicles.
+When a project is awarded, HHF has the right to publish its abstract and results, when available, on its website, in its Annual Report, and through other public channels.

-- Mid-Year Report: All HHF grantees are required to submit a mid-year grant report by the first Friday in January of the grant year.
-If a mid-year report is late or not submitted, final payment to the institution will be withheld until report is received.
+Mid-Year Report: All HHF grantees are required to submit a mid-year grant report by the first Friday in January of the grant period.
+If a mid-year report is late or not submitted, final payment to the institution will be withheld until report is received or may not be made.
 The mid-year report must be submitted in accordance with the instructions accompanying the report.
 Failure to submit a progress report or to demonstrate research progress will be grounds for grant termination.

 III.
 ELIGIBILITY, APPLICATIONS, NOTIFICATION & PAYMENT

-- Applicants to be considered young investigator cannot be a current or prior Principal Investigator on a major independent research award (e.g., R00, R03, R21, R01, VA Merit, DoD, or equivalent).
-Prior appointment on fellowship/training grants, or prior service as a Principal Investigator on a mentored career development award, is allowable.
+Applicants cannot be a current or prior PI on a major independent research award (e.g., R00, R03, R21, R01, VA Merit, DoD, or equivalent).
+Prior appointment on fellowship/training grants, or prior service as a PI on a mentored career development award, is allowable.